MarcoBuratti/HyperMedia/backend/Documentation.md

 > Deliverable D3: the SwaggerUI page of the same API is available at https://buratticammarericanzoneri.herokuapp.com/backend/swaggerui .

-> Deliverable D4: the source code of D0 is available as a zip file at INSERIRE LINK.
+> Deliverable D4: the source code of D0 is available as a zip file at https://buratticammarericanzoneri.herokuapp.com/backend/app.zip .

-> Deliverable D5: the address of the online source control repository is available LINK GIT REPO.
+> Deliverable D5: the address of the online source control repository is available https://github.com/MarcoBuratti/HyperMedia .
                   We hereby declare that this is a private repository and, upon request, we will give access to the instructors.